selfishprimate/curated-design-resources/README.md

 - [Hugo](https://gohugo.io/): The world’s fastest framework for building websites.
 - [HTML5 Boilerplate](https://html5boilerplate.com/): The web’s most popular front-end template.
 - [Jekyll](https://jekyllrb.com/): Transform your plain text into static websites and blogs.
 No more databases, comment moderation, or pesky updates to install—just your content.
+- [Markdown Guide](https://www.markdownguide.org/): The Markdown Guide is a free and open-source reference guide that explains how to use Markdown, the simple and easy-to-use markup language you can use to format virtually any document.
 - [Markup Validation Service](https://validator.w3.org/): This validator checks the markup validity of Web documents in HTML, XHTML, SMIL, MathML, etc.
 - [Material Design Lite](https://getmdl.io/): Material Design Lite lets you add a Material Design look and feel to your websites.
 - [Modaal](https://humaan.com/modaal/): An accessible dialog window plugin for all humans.